-Preheat oven to 180 degrees Celsius.
-Grease a medium loaf tin with non-stick spray.
+Preheat oven to 180 degrees Celsius (160 fan-forced; 350 F).
+Line the bottom of a medium loaf tin with baking paper.
+Grease the sides with non-stick spray.

 In the bowl of an electric mixer beat the brown sugar and soft butter until the mixture is pale thick and creamy.
 With the beaters on medium speed slowly add the eggs until they’re mixed through.